coverclock/com-diag-hazer/README.md

 > met my needs, although I tried both, the latter using AT&T LTE-M SIMs.
 As
 > far as I can tell, however, both worked as advertised.

-## Lost /dev/ttyACM Characters on Intel NUC/Ubuntu
+## Lost /dev/ttyACM Characters

-I've been troubleshooting a weird issue with sequences of characters being lost on the modem-ish (ttyACM) USB connection between a U-blox UBX-ZED-F9P (generation 9).
+I've been troubleshooting a weird issue with sequences of characters being lost on the modem-ish (ttyACM) USB connection on a U-blox UBX-ZED-F9P (generation 9) chip.
 This occurs when using the Ardusimple SimpleRTK2B and Sparkfun GPS-RTK2 boards.
-I also see it a U-Blox UBX-M8030 (generation
-8) in a GlobalSat BU353W10 dongle.
+I also see it a U-Blox UBX-M8030 (generation 8) chip in a GlobalSat BU353W10 dongle.
+I've seen in on Intel (Dell) and ARM (Raspberry Pi 3B+ and 4B) systems.
+I've seen it using my software, using socat, and even just using cat, to collect data off the USB port.
+I've seen it at a variety of baud rates.

 I've described this at length in the article

 <https://coverclock.blogspot.com/2019/06/this-is-what-you-have-to-deal-with.html>

-I see this when I run Hazer under Ubuntu on Intel servers (Nickel, Cadmium, and Mercury as described above) and under Raspian on a Raspberry Pi 4B (Rhodium ibid).
-I to NOT see it running on under the SAME version of Raspbian on a Raspberry Pi 3B+ (Gold, Bodega, and Mochila ibid).
-Both Ubuntu and Raspbian are Debian-based Linux distributions.

-It is reproducible by removing Hazer from the test completely and just using standard utilities like cat and socat.
-Since presumably these utilities are consuming data from the device as quickly as possible, it doesn't seem to be a speed issue.
-(And it doesn't occur on the slower Pi 3B+.)

-This smells like a conflict with some other daemon like Modem Manager.
-But I have Modem Manager disabled (or else it doesn't exist); also, a looping lsof command doesn't find another process opening the ttyACM device.

-There doesn't seem to be a consistent pattern in what characters are lost.

-Enabling flow control on the device and in gpstool doesn't seem to have any effect.

-I haven't reported this to U-blox because it doesn't seem like a U-blox bug.
-I would really like this to be a software bug on my part, because then I could fix it; but that strategy is looking iffy.

 ## Differential GNSS Using Tumbleweed